Should people with cancer be vaccinated against COVID-19?

 Are there people who should not be vaccinated?

-At this time, only those with contraindications to a specific vaccine component should not be offered vaccination with that specific product.
+Only those with contraindications to a specific vaccine component should not be offered vaccination with that specific product as recommended by the CDC.
 These contraindications are described in detail in CDC interim clinical guidance.

 What other concerns are there for people with cancer who are vaccinated?

 There is some evidence that vaccination with mRNA vaccines prior to imaging may cause difficulties in the interpretation of the resulting images.
 A multidisciplinary group has published information on imaging in general in the context of COVID-19 vaccination: Becker et al, Radiology.
-The Society for Breast Imaging has published guidance on how these potential difficulties should be managed in patients with breast cancer.
+The Society for Breast Imaging has published guidance on how this concern can be managed, available on their COVID resource page.

 CDC Advisory Committee on Immunization Practices